NataniaJ/700B/README.md

 We use php and xml to build the website.

-The website is simply and clear.
+The website is simple and clear.

 There is searching system on the webpage.